-- Select a person or team to oversee second-term planning, most likely in the White House. - Designate top political appointees at the Cabinet departments to evaluate successes, opportunities for change and how to fulfill new campaign promises. - Evaluate performance of Cabinet secretaries and any changes the president would like to make. - Consider opportunities to advance the president's policy priorities in Congress and abroad.

-Collect transition information from the agencies, both from political and career staff, and use it to chart a second-term agenda.
+Pre -election Select a person or team to oversee second-term planning, most likely in the White House.
+Designate top political appointees at the Cabinet departments to evaluate successes, opportunities for change and how to fulfill new campaign promises.
+Evaluate performance of Cabinet secretaries and any changes the president would like to make.
+Consider opportunities to advance the president's policy priorities in Congress and abroad.
+Pos t-election Collect transition information from the agencies, both from political and career staff, and use it to chart a second-term agenda.
 Prepare to spend \$1 million for onboarding new appointees.
+Organize an early Cabinet retreat.